eehah5ru/workhardplay-pw-website/en/2016/archive/eeefff-wargaming-labor-inspection.md

 ---
 author: eeefff
-project_title: Wargaming labor inspection
+projectTitle: Wargaming labor inspection
-cover_color: "255,0,0"
+coverColor: "255,0,0"
 ---

 There were two inspections of 10-12 people with the duration of 1 hour each: